nselby/nselby.github.io/_posts/2017-02-27-How-Not-To-Define-Threat-Intelligence.md

 Anyone who knows what Couch is describing, and how it differentiates “threat intel” from a “threat intelligence platform” raise your hand – and Couch…put your hand down.

-To hear someone who makes sense in this area - that is, propaganda that's actually useful to those trying to understand the topic - consider Eric Olson’s 2014 Cyveillance (now Looking Glass Cyber) presentation, <a href="https://www.brighttalk.com/webcast/9865/118505/concrete-steps-to-deploy-an-effective-threat-intelligence-capability" target="_blank">Concrete Steps to Deploy an Effective Threat Intelligence Capability</a>, which goes beyond jargon and into definitions of what threat intelligence is nd how one might conceivably use it to defend one's business.
+To hear someone who makes sense in this area - that is, propaganda that's actually useful to those trying to understand the topic - consider Eric Olson’s 2014 Cyveillance (now Looking Glass Cyber) presentation, <a href="https://www.brighttalk.com/webcast/9865/118505/concrete-steps-to-deploy-an-effective-threat-intelligence-capability" target="_blank">Concrete Steps to Deploy an Effective Threat Intelligence Capability</a>, which goes beyond jargon and into definitions of what threat intelligence is, and how one might conceivably use it to defend one's business.

 Sheesh.